learn-co-students/plotly-basics-data-science-intro-000/README.md

 ])
 ```

 We reference the `plotly` library, which we imported above.
-Then to the `iplot` method we pass a list, which has a dictionary in it.
+Then we pass a list containing a dictionary to the `iplot` method.
 That dictionary can represent a scatter trace, a line trace, or other types of traces.

-We pass the trace into a list because we can have more then one trace in the same graph - for example two bar traces displayed side by side or a scatter trace underneath a line trace.
+We pass the trace into a list because we can have more than one trace in the same graph - for example two bar traces displayed side by side or a scatter trace underneath a line trace.

 Now let's discuss how a trace represents data.
 In the `trace` in the code below, we plot four points.
 Notice that we provide the $x$ and $y$ coordinates in two separate attributes of the dictionary.
 Change around the data to get a feel for how it works.